Linutronix/detnetctl/README.md

 ```console
 sudo ./target/debug/detnetctl -c myconfig.yml
 ```

+Note that currently detd does not reset the TAPRIO configuration, so to retry you also have to restart detd if it would otherwise lead to conflicts.

 For the `simple` example, there should be no noticable difference when now transmitting via the TAPRIO Qdisc.
 For a more complex example that tracks the timestamps have a look at the [timestamp example](timestamp_example/index.html).